-This quick start demonstrates the use of JBoss Logging Tools to create internationalized loggers, exceptions, and generic messages; and then provide localizations for them.
+jboss-logging-tools quickstart demonstrates the use of JBoss Logging Tools in Red Hat JBoss Enterprise Application Platform.
+The logging tools create internationalized loggers, exceptions, and generic messages; and then provide localizations for them.
 This is done using a simple JAX-RS service.
 Translations in French(fr-FR), German(de-DE), and Swedish (sv-SE) are provided courtesy of http://translate.google.com for demonstration.
 My apologies if they are less than ideal translations.

 Once the quick start is deployed you can access it using URLs documented below.